 As you can see, applying online saves you £9.50 straightaway.

 You can take your own passport photos: Another advantage of applying for your passport online is that you can take your own passport photos and upload the digital copy with your application form.
 Passport photos can cost anything between £6 and £10.
 And the best thing is that when you take your own digital passport photos, you can decide which one to select and upload!
 So, no more dull passport photos!

 Postage cost: One more benefit of applying UK passport is that you will be submitting the form online and hence no need to send it by post.
-The only cost would that you incur would be the cost of sending your old passport or the birth certificate to HMSO.
+The only cost would that you incur would be the cost of sending your old passport or birth certificate to HMSO.
 Sending your documents back to you is free once they have been checked.
 Though the latter only applies if you are happy to have your documents back by normal post.
 If you want your checked documents back by secure post, you have to include the cost of posting.
 The Passport Office sends your new passport free of cost by secure post though.

-Taking a passport photo: there are certain rules which photos will be accepted and which will not.
+Taking a passport photo: there are certain rules about which photos will be accepted and which will not.
 Currently, the Passport Office requires that the photo will be;

 a. not older than a month

 b. taken against a plain white or light background

 c. there is no shadow cast on your face or on the background

 d. your face is not concealed and does not have any head covering such as a hat, etc unless your covering is on religious grounds.